Women and Family Issues

 In 2019 WFIC convened a statewide forum of leading voices on Maternal Mortality in NJ designed to focus attention on key issues and improve outcomes in the state.

 WFIC advocates for legislation, education and awareness regarding health outcomes for new and expectant mothers by serving on panels, accepting speaking engagements, and peacefully participating in events throughout the state in support of maternal health equity.

 NJ needs effective, comprehensive sex education programming and minimum standards mandated by law.

 WFIC contributed to the development of curricula that is expected to be adopted by NJ districts.
-The new curricula removes language prioritizing abstinence over other preventative methods, (2) established standards regarding pregnancy options, (3) encouraged the inclusion of gender-neutral language over gender-binary language, (4) include sexual health care when referencing health care, and (5) removed shaming, stigmatizing and fear-based language in state-wide curricula.
+The new curricula (1) removes language prioritizing abstinence over other preventative methods, (2) establishes standards regarding pregnancy options, (3) encourages the inclusion of gender-neutral language over gender-binary language, (4) includes sexual health care when referencing health care, and (5) removes shaming, stigmatizing and fear-based language in state-wide curricula.

 The League of Women Voters of New Jersey sent a letter to Governor Murphy

 urging the administration to maintain the New Jersey Student Learning Standards for Comprehensive Health and Physical Education adopted by the State Board of Education in 2020.

 WFIC advocates for legislation, education and awareness regarding minimum sex education standards by serving on panels, accepting speaking engagements, and peacefully participating in events throughout the state in support of age-appropriate sex education.